schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 c^s = a \cdot c^l
 ```

-This linear model assumes an excess of adsorption sites and no interactions between the adsorbed molecules {cite}`SchmidtTraub2020`.
+This linear model assumes an excess of adsorption sites and no interactions between adsorbed molecules {cite}`SchmidtTraub2020`.
 As a result, the model is typically valid only for low concentrations and surface coverages.
 Additionally, it assumes that equilibrium between the stationary and mobile phases is instantaneous.
 However, in many practical cases, the kinetics of adsorption and desorption must be considered.